 Yet how are our Parnellite-Liberals so sure that the thirty Englishmen and Scotchmen are made of the right stuff?
-Will they contentedly be marched, thirty to one, against men who have committed no crimes, who have never insulted the nation, and who, bad as men make them out to be since others became all at once so good, somehow always enabled Englishmen and Scotchmen to say: After all, wherever Irishmen are loyal, they are neither discreditable to us nor ill-doing for themselves?
-Are they perfectly sure that Englishmen and Scotchmen will say, We must side with the three against the one, with the strong against the weak, with the disorderly against the lawful; with the masters and men of foul plots and outrages against the masters and men of industry and trade; with those who have tried to blacken England before all nations, against those who ask nothing but to remain free citizens on equal terms.
+Will they contentedly be marched, thirty to one, against men who have committed no bad as man will make community the nation, and who, bad as men make them out to be since others became Englishmen and a good, somehow always enabled Englishmen and Scotchmen to say: After all, wherever Irishmen are loyal, they are neither discreditable to us nor ill-doing for themselves?
+Are they perfectly we must side with the discontinuous Are they permanent side with the discontinuous side with the discontinuous say, we the must side with the three against the one, with the strong against the weak, with the disorderly against the lawful; with the masters and men of foul plots and outrages against the masters and men of industry and trade: with those who have and men of industry and trade; with those who have tried to blacken England before all nations, against those who ask nothing but to remain free citizens on equal terms.
 The Parnellites shall make the laws and levy the taxes, and our arms shall execute those laws, which, left to themselves, three to one though they be, they might not like to fight for.
 That we shall do for them.
 Such a course would be justice to Ireland-a Christian policy for Ireland.
 Any one who demurs to that is an enemy to the Irish race; is a bigot raising the persecuting No Popery cry.
 Is it not just possible that Englishmen and Scotchmen may say: On both sides talk of fighting must be put down.
 We can fight for laws made by the Imperial Parliament; we are not sure that with a good conscience we could fight for laws made by one in Dublin.
 It will never do to leave them to fight it out among themselves; and there is nothing else for it but either to do that, or else to be compelled to fight for the laws made by a narrow party.
 The plain path, therefore, is to leave "parochial" matters to local self-government, but to keep all national legislation safe and sure, where it is most likely to be equal to all parties alike?
 If Englishmen and Scotchmen should say so, Ireland will be delivered, and England may look for peace with honour.

 Think not that it is a question of social class.
 The agricultural labourer, who would bless Mr. Arch for all he has done for his class, would dread, as men in happy England know not what to dread is, the advent to power, in the form proposed, of the men whose methods he knows from of old.
-Justice to Ireland:-put its lives, liberties, and goods; its cottages and its workshops in the power of the tyrants of the field, the preachers of the "Anti-Linenite" crusade, with the strong, calm guard of the Empire withdrawn, and every Protestant labourer who could would seek another home.
+Justice to Ireland: put its lives, liberties, and goods; its cottages and its workshops in the power of the tyrants of the field, the preachers of the "Anti-Linenite" crusade, with the strong, calm guard of the Empire withdrawn, and every Protestant labourer who could would seek another home.
 No man dares to carry his labour to those whom the Parnellites proscribe, or to earn his bread except under their thumb.
-If he does not obey,
+If he does not obey, blood is the brief argument.